hudmol/container_management/ARCHITECTURE.md

         to "mix in" new functionality defined in the `mixins` directory.

-     - `top_container.rb`, `sub_container.rb`, `container_profile.rb`
+      - `top_container.rb`, `sub_container.rb`, `container_profile.rb`,
-       'rights_restriction` and `rights_restriction_type.rb` contain
+        `rights_restriction` and `rights_restriction_type.rb` contain
         the code for saving, storing and
         manipulating the new record types to/from/within the database.
         `top_container.rb` is the most interesting: in
         addition to the usual database mappings, it also contains the logic for performing batch updates of Top Container records.

       - `extent_calculator.rb` contains the logic for calculating the extent of an object, or tree of objects, based on the profiles of the containers that contain the parts of the object.

   * The `model/mixins` directory contains ruby modules that implement particular concerns of the new container model.
 Working through